Gujarat State Road Transport Corporation

-Gujarat State Road Transport Corporation, abbreviated GSRTC, is a Government State Transport Undertaking of Gujarat for passengers facilitating with road public transport in moffusil / city services.
-GSRTC operates within the state of Gujarat, India and neighboring states.
-It has a fleet of 8703 buses.
+Gujarat State Road Transport Corporation abbreviated (GSRTC) is a Government State Transport Undertaking of Gujarat for passengers facilitating road public transport in moffusil / city services.
+GSRTC operates within the state of Gujarat, India and its neighboring states.
+It has a fleet of 8,322 buses.

 Overview

-GSRTC has been incorporated since 1 May 1960 with 7 divisions, 76 depots and 7 divisional workshops, which has been expanding.
-The public undertaking is covering 98% of the villages and 99% population of Gujarat in addition to plying to major cities of the country (in long-distance routes).
+GSRTC has been incorporated since 1 May 1960 with seven divisions, 76 depots and seven divisional workshops, which has been expanding.
+The public undertaking is covering 98% of the villages and 99% population of Gujarat in addition to serving major cities of the country via long-distance routes.